Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Inter-Silo Record-Level DP FL with Homogeneous Silo Data

+\cref{thm: SCO lower bound} is more generally applicable than existing LDP and CDP lower bounds.
+When $n=1$, ISRL-DP is equivalent to LDP and~\cref{thm: SCO lower bound} recovers the LDP lower bounds~\citep{duchi13, smith17}.
+However, \cref{thm: SCO lower bound} holds for a wider class of algorithms than the lower bounds of~\citep{duchi13, smith17}, which were limited to \textit{sequentially interactive} LDP algorithms.
+When $N=1$, ISRL-DP is equivalent to CDP and \cref{thm: SCO lower bound} recovers the CDP lower bounds~\citep{bft19}.

+Obtaining our more general lower bounds under the more complex notion of ISRL-DP is challenging.
+The lower bound approaches of \citet{duchi13, smith17, duchi19} are heavily tailored to LDP and sequentially interactive algorithms.
+Further, the applicability of the standard CDP lower bound framework (e.g. \citep{bst14, bft19}) to ISRL-DP FL is unclear.

-To prove \cref{thm: SCO lower bound} for $\mathbb{A}$, we first analyze the central privacy guarantees of $\Al \in \mathbb{A}_{(\epso, \delo), C}$ when client data sets $X_1, \cdots, X_N$ are shuffled each round before the randomizers are applied, showing that privacy amplifies to $\epsilon = \widetilde{O}(\frac{\epso}{\sqrt{N}})$ (\cref{thm: R round shuffling amp} in the Appendix).
-This is an extension of \cite[Theorem 3.8]{fmt20} to $n > 1$ and fully interactive compositional algorithms, and is our main technical contribution with respect to the lower bounds.
-The second step is to apply the CDP lower bounds of \cite{bft19} to $\Al_s$, the ``shuffled'' version of $\Al$.\footnote{While \cite{bft19} does not explicitly prove lower bounds for strongly convex CDP SCO, their proof technique easily extends to strongly convex loss, implying that $\expec F(\Al(\bx)) - F(\ws) = \widetilde{\Omega}\left(\frac{\phi^2}{\mu nN} + LD\frac{d}{\epsilon^2 n^2 N^2}\right)$ for $(\epsilon, \delta)$-CDP algorithms with $\delta = o(1/nN)$. } This implies that the shuffled algorithm $\Al_s$ has excess population loss that is lower bounded as in \cref{thm: SCO lower bound}.
-The final step in the proof is to observe that the i.i.d. assumption implies that $\Al_s$ and $\Al$ have the same expected population loss.
+In light of these challenges, we take a different approach to proving~\cref{thm: SCO lower bound}: We first analyze the \textit{central} DP guarantees of $\Al$ when silo data sets $X_1, \cdots, X_N$ are shuffled in each round, showing that CDP amplifies to $\epsilon = \widetilde{O}(\frac{\epso}{\sqrt{N}})$.
+We could not have concluded this from existing amplification results~\citep{efm20, fmt20, balle2019privacy, cheu2019distributed, balle2020privacy} since these results are all limited to sequentially interactive LDP algorithms and $n=1$.
+Thus, we prove \textit{the first privacy amplification by shuffling bound for fully interactive ISRL-DP FL algorithms}.
+Then, we apply the CDP lower bounds of \cite{bft19} to $\Al_s$, the ``shuffled'' version of $\Al$.
+This implies that the shuffled algorithm $\Al_s$ has excess population loss that is lower bounded as in \cref{thm: SCO lower bound}.
+Finally, we observe that the i.i.d. assumption implies that $\Al_s$ and $\Al$ have the same expected population loss.
+Note that our proof techniques can also be used to obtain ISRL-DP lower bounds for other problems in which a CDP lower bound is known.